IsiBee/code-quiz-challenge/README.md

 THEN I can save my initials and score

 ## Additional Information
-### The Difficulties
+### Notes
-I ran into a wall with this challenge because I really wanted to use a for loop to iterate over the quiz questions.
-I tried to get the for loop to stop executing for 5 seconds but that did not work.
-Finally I broke up the different pieces of this challenge into individual functions and was able to make the quiz not advance until a question had been answered.
+I really wanted to use a for loop to iterate over the quiz questions, but for loops are not designed to stop and "wait" for a button click.
+I tried using setTimeout to get the for loop to stop executing for 5 seconds but that unfortunately did not work.
+Breaking up the different pieces of the quiz into getQuestion and getAnswers was the trick because then you could have the program wait for a button click before proceeding.

-I think there is still some refactoring work that can be done here, I used the hide and show functions pretty heavily and there seems to be some redundancy there.

 ### Mock Up
 ![HighScore Display](./assets/images/HighScores.png?raw=true "HighScores")